Traveling to Thailand during Covid-19: What you need to know before you go

 What can visitors expect?

-Masks are mandated at all times in public, both indoors and out.
+Masks are mandated at all times in public, both indoors and out, while temperature checks are the norm.

-Most shops, bars and restaurants have reopened, with social distancing measures in place, although local measures may mean that certain entertainment venues are still shut.
-Popular tourist spots are far quieter than usual, so those keen on a less hectic break will find much to enjoy.
+Due to the recent outbreak, multiple provinces have ordered various facilities such as bars to close.
+Restaurants in most places remain open, but have had their operating hours shortened and are forbidden from serving alcohol.

+Most beaches and national parks remain open, though some have imposed restrictions.

 Useful links